|The Chard Branches

 Click diagram for larger image

 Chard Joint station was located 12m 63 from Creech Junction, with a passing loop at the approach to the north end of the station that could be used by two passenger trains.
 The main platform was on the Down side of the line and originally had bays at each end.
 The north bay was used by GWR trains and was signalled for departure only; the bay at the south end was used by the L&SWR, but it is probable that it ceased to be used for passenger traffic in 1917 and it was removed altogether in 1927.
 A loop siding ran the length of the station on the Up side and this gave access to a turntable, which was used by both the GWR and L&SWR engines; originally there were separate broad and standard gauge connections to the turntable (which was mixed-gauge), but after the 1891 gauge conversion the connection at the south end was removed.
-The GWR had their own engine-shed at the north end of the station on the Up side, but this was closed on 14-July-1924 (National Archives (TNA) file RAIL253/263).
+The GWR had their own engine shed at the north end of the station on the Up side, but this was closed on 14-July-1924 (National Archives (TNA) file RAIL253/263).
 The engine shed siding was taken out of use in 1933, with points 16 and shunt signal 15 being abolished on 6-December-1933 (TNA file RAIL258/232) and the relevant levers were removed from the signal-box lever-frame.
 The turntable and its remaining connection were removed circa-1935.

 The GWR built signal-boxes at both ends of the station: Chard North was opened in 1892 and Chard South in 1896.
 It would appear that the South box replaced an earlier L&SWR signal-box at that end, but currently few details are known about the precise signalling arrangements at the south end.
 Chard South signal-box was closed on 1-January-1917 (although the structure appears to have survived until at least 1928)and thereafter the North box worked the whole station.
 Two 2-lever GFs (North and South) were opened at the south end of the station; the North GF (on the Up side of the line) controlled the connection from the single line to the loop alongside the main platform, while the South GF (on the Down side of the line) controlled the connection into the former L&SWR bay platform.
 Both GFs had two levers, with one lever working the FPL and the other lever the facing point and associated trap-point, and each trap-point was equipped with a point disc.
 The South GF was abolished in 1927 along with the lines into the ex-L&SWR bay.
-Both GFs were unlocked initially by the tablet for the Chard (North) - Chard Junction section, then from 1935 the remaining (North) GF was unlocked by a key on the train-staff (click here for more on the single-line block working); it is believed that the GF and its pointwork, with the siding becoming a dead-end at its south end, and it is believed that this work was done by or during 1942.
+Both GFs were unlocked initially by the tablet for the Chard (North) - Chard Junction section, but from 1935 the remaining (North) GF was unlocked by a key on the train-staff (click here for more on the single-line block working).
+A plan was prepared in 1939 to abolish the GF and its pointwork, with the siding becoming a dead-end at its south end, and it is believed that this work was done by or during 1942.

 The L&SWR terminus at Chard Town had a single platform, a small goods yard with goods shed, an engine shed and a signal-box.
 In 1871 a second platform was built behind the station on the link line to Chard Joint and the boundary between the GWR and L&SWR lines was just north of that second platform at 13m 8c from Creech Junction and 2m 79c from Chard Junction.
 The buffer stop at the end of the original platform road in the Town station was 3m 5c from Chard Junction.
 An additional siding was added behind the goods shed at a later date, possibly in the 1890s.
 Both the original station and the link line platform were closed to all passenger traffic on a date given variously as 30-December-1916 or 1-January-1917 and thereafter the station was retained for goods traffic only.